Day 1: Individual arrival in Niederdorf/Villabassa or Toblach/Dobbiaco

 Day 7: Gradisca – Trieste (24 miles/40 km)

-The Karst accompanies you on your way to the Adriatic coast, and before arrive at the former Habsburg port of Trieste, it is well worth stopping to look at Castle Duino and Miramare.
-Today's route has one short uphill (about 328 ft/100m difference in altitude).
+The Karst accompanies you on your way to the Adriatic coast, and before you arrive to the former Habsburg port of Trieste, it is well worth stopping to look at Castle Duino and Miramare.

 Overnight in Trieste.